dynatrace-oss/Kalm-Benchmark/docs/dev_guide.md

 │   │   └── workload                    # definition of workload related manifests
 │   └── ui                              # module for the visualization of the evaluation │
-├── notebooks                           # folder containing all notebooks used for the analysis │── tests                               # all unit-tests mirroring source code structure └── tox.ini                             # tox file with settings for flake8 and running tox
+├── manifests                                # (generated) the target directory for generated manifests ├── notebooks                           # folder containing all notebooks used for the analysis │── tests                               # all unit-tests mirroring source code structure └── tox.ini                             # tox file with settings for flake8 and running tox